-- 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (b) details of each motion moved at a council meeting and of any amendments moved to it,
+- 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (b) details of each motion moved at a council meeting and of any amendments moved to it, - (c) the names of the mover and seconder of the motion or amendment, - (d) whether the motion or amendment was passed or lost, and - (e) such other matters specifically required under this code. - 19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.

-- (c) the names of the mover and seconder of the motion or amendment, - (d) whether the motion or amendment was passed or lost, and - (e) such other matters specifically required under this code. - 19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.
+19.4 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to.

-- 19.4 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 19.5 When the minutes have been confirmed, they are to be signed by the person presiding at the subsequent meeting.
+19.5When the minutes have been confirmed, they are to be signed by the personModel Code of Meeting Practice for Local Councils in NSW27 presiding at the subsequent meeting.